-If a game has been optimized for Xbox Series X and Xbox Series S, the process to check is remarkably easy once you know where to look.
-If you've bought Microsoft's latest consoles, you'll likely be looking to take full advantage of its new features.
-Letting us play compatible games at 4K resolution or 120fps is a big part of that.
+The process to check if a game has been optimized for Xbox Series X and Xbox Series S is pretty simple once you know what you're looking for.
+If you've recently upgraded your gaming space with one of Microsoft's latest consoles, you'll more than likely be looking to take full advantage of its features, and compatible games at 4K resolution or 120fps are a big part of that.

 How to tell if a game is optimized for Xbox Series X and Xbox Series S